microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 You should now have a `HoloToolkit` menu item.

+`HoloToolkit -> Configure -> Apply HoloLens Scene Settings`

+`HoloToolkit -> Configure -> Apply HoloLens Project Settings`

 # 3. Preparing a Scene for Holographic Content
+Create a new Scene: `File -> New Scene`

-Remove the default camera in the project (the next step creates a camera customized for holographic development).
+Remove the default camera and dirctional light objects in the scene (the next step creates a camera customized for holographic development).

 Add the `HoloLensCamera.prefab` (found under HoloToolkit/Input/Prefabs).

-`HoloToolkit -> Configure -> Apply HoloLens Scene Settings`

-`HoloToolkit -> Configure -> Apply HoloLens Project Settings`
+Add the `DefaultCursor.prefab` (found under HoloToolkit/Input/Prefabs/Cursor).

+Create an empty object in your scene and make sure it's transform is zeroed on the origin.
+Rename it 'Managers'.

+Add the `InputManager.prefab` (found under HoloToolkit/Input/Prefabs) as a child to your new 'Managers' Object.

+Add an `Event System` to your scene by right click on 'Managers' object in your scene Hierarchy: `UI -> Event System`.

+Optionally, if you wish to enable spatial mapping in your scene, you can add the `SpatialMapping.prefab` (found under HoloToolkit/SpatialMapping/Prefabs) to your 'Managers' object.

 # 4. Building Your Project for HoloLens